EmilioCG30/cyclistic-analysis/README.md

 Trip data includes the following columns:
 * ride_id: **String**
-  - Refers to a single trip made, it can´t be the same ID twice.
+  - Each ride_id corresponds to a unique trip and cannot be repeated.
 * rideable_type: **String**
   - Referes to wether the bycicle with which each trip was made is electric. classic or docked bike.
 * started_at: **TimeStamp**